 Below we list common symptoms of depression:

-- You eat an excessive amount of food to comfort you
+- Eat an excessive amount of food to comfort you

-- You struggle to get out of bed in the morning
+- Struggle to get out of bed in the morning

-- You not longer enjoy hobbies you before enjoyed
+- No longer enjoy hobbies you before enjoyed

 - You are pessimistic about your future

-- You experience body aches for no apparent reason
+- Experience body aches for no apparent reason

-- You abuse drugs/alcohol to feel better about yourself
+- Abuse drugs/alcohol to feel better about yourself

 - You feel life lacks real meaning